rbowen/presentations/proposals.md

 Rich Bowen has been involved in open source since before we started calling it that.
-He's a member of the Apache Software Foundation, where he currently serves as a board member and VP Conferences.
+He's a member of the Apache Software Foundation, where he currently serves as a board member and Vice Chair.
 Rich is an Open Source Strategist at AWS.

 ## References